 import { createStore } from ‘redux’ // ← Main Redux library

-import todoApp from ‘./reducers’ // ← List of Reducers we created
+import todoApp from ‘./reducers’ // ← List of Reducers we created //Import all components we created earlier

 import AddTodo from ‘../containers/AddTodo’